 Janssen advises that patients taking Prezcobix "should not take medications that may affect your kidneys and have not been discussed with your doctor."

-The following drugs and substances have the potential to weaken the health of the kidneys (this list is not extensive):
+The following drugs and substances have the potential to weaken the health of the kidneys (this list is not comprehensive-speak to your pharmacist to find out more about the safety of drugs for your kidneys):

-- antibiotics gentamycin, amikacin, vacomycin, rifampin - anti-cancer drugs Cisplatin (cis-platinum), carboplatin, Avastin (bevacizumab), gemcitabine - anti-fungal drugs amphotericin B, pentamidine - anti-viral drugs foscarnet (Foscavir), cidofovir (Vistide), acyclovir, valacyclovir - non-steroidal anti-inflammatory drugs (NSAIDs) Aspirin (acetylsalicylic acid), celecoxib (Celebrex), diclofenac (Voltaren), ibuprofen (Advil, Motrin); indomethacin, naproxen, ketorolac (Acular) - street drugs cocaine, heroin
+- antibiotics gentamycin, amikacin, vacomycin, rifampin - anti-cancer drugs Cisplatin (cis-platinum), carboplatin, bevacizumab (Avastin), gemcitabine - anti-fungal drugs amphotericin B, pentamidine - anti-viral drugs foscarnet (Foscavir), cidofovir (Vistide), acyclovir, valacyclovir (Valtrex) - non-steroidal anti-inflammatory drugs (NSAIDs) Aspirin (acetylsalicylic acid), celecoxib (Celebrex), diclofenac (Voltaren), ibuprofen (Advil, Motrin); indomethacin, naproxen, ketorolac (Acular) - street drugs cocaine, heroin

-Your doctor, nurse or pharmacist may recommend the temporary use of one of these medicines because they are medically necessary.
+Your doctor, nurse or pharmacist may recommend the temporary use of one of the above listed medicines because they are necessary.
 However, repeated or long-term use of some of these medicines, such as NSAIDS, may increase your risk for kidney injury.